A Head To Head Comparison Of Florida And Arizona Living

 As long as we are on the topic of money…

-I like the online app from Personal Capital.
+I like the online app from Empower.
 To pull all of our spending, budget, and investments together in one place.

-Personal Capital is free to sign up and use.
+Empower is free to sign up for and use.
 And makes managing your money much less of a chore.

 We are just getting warmed up.
 So, let’s keep moving…